TheRealRobinho/TheRealRobinho/README.md

 ## About

 :rocket: Graduated in systems development at ETEC Fernando Prestes <br>
-:mortar_board: Studying systems analysis and development at Universidade de Sorocaba<br>
+:mortar_board: Graduated in systems analysis and development at Universidade de Sorocaba<br>
 :house_with_garden: Living in Sorocaba-SP <br>
 :man_technologist: Working on Front-End Development at LionSoft <br>
 :grin: 21y <br>